DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-group-row.md

 TableGroupRow.Row | [TableGroupRowProps](#tablegrouprowprops) | A component that renders a group row.
 TableGroupRow.Cell | [TableGroupCellProps](#tablegroupcellprops) | A component that renders a group cell.

-If you specify additional properties, they are added to the component's root element.
+Additional properties are added to the component's root element.

 ## Plugin Developer Reference